cloudfoundry/bosh-linux-stemcell-builder/README.md

 ### How to run tests for ShelloutTypes

 In pursuit of more robustly testing, we wrote our testing library for stemcell contents, called ShelloutTypes.

 The ShelloutTypes code has its own unit tests, but require root privileges and an ubuntu chroot environment to run.
 For this reason, we use the `bosh/main-ubuntu-chroot` docker image for unit tests.
 To run these unit tests locally, run:

 ```
 $ bundle install --local
 $ cd /opt/bosh/bosh-stemcell
 $ OS_IMAGE=/opt/bosh/tmp/ubuntu_base_image.tgz bundle exec rspec spec/ --tag shellout_types
 ```
-if on osx use
+if on macOS use
 ```
 OSX=true OS_IMAGE=/opt/bosh/tmp/ubuntu_base_image.tgz bundle exec rspec spec/ --tag shellout_types
 ```

 ### How to run tests for Bosh Linux Stemcell Builder

-The Bosh Linux Stemcell Builder code itself can be tested with the following command's:
+The Bosh Linux Stemcell Builder code itself can be tested with the following commands:

 ```
 $ bundle install --local